Spatially tunable spin interactions in neutral atom arrays

+Analog quantum simulations with Rydberg atoms in optical tweezers routinely address strongly correlated many-body problems due to the hardware-efficient implementation of the Hamiltonian.
+Yet, their generality is limited, and flexible Hamiltonian-design techniques are needed to widen the scope of these simulators.
+Here we report on the realization of spatially tunable interactions for XYZ models implemented by two-color near-resonant coupling to Rydberg pair states.
+Our results demonstrate the unique opportunities of Rydberg dressing for Hamiltonian design in analog quantum simulators.

-Analog quantum simulators directly implement the many-body Hamiltonian under study \cite{Cirac2012,Georgescu2014, Gross2017, Morgado2021}.
-This approach has been demonstrated to be very hardware efficient, which is one of the reasons to employ these machines for useful tasks in the so-called NISQ (noisy intermediate-scale quantum) era of quantum processors.
+Quantum simulators based on arrays of neutral atoms have proven to be among the most promising platforms to address non-trivial problems of strongly correlated many-body phenomena.
+This success is based on the optimally hardware-efficient analog implementation of the Hamiltonian under study~\cite{Cirac2012,Georgescu2014, Gross2017, Morgado2021}, which is one of the reasons to employ these machines for useful tasks in the so-called NISQ (noisy intermediate-scale quantum) era of quantum processors.
 While such an emulation approach eliminates any overhead in control necessities or qubit numbers, it strongly restricts the use cases of a specific quantum simulator to problems rooted in the device-dependent Hamiltonian.
-Here, neutral atoms trapped in optical tweezer arrays with engineered geometries in two dimensions, laser coupled to Rydberg states to induce interactions~\cite{Kaufman2021}, are among the most promising platforms~\cite{Bernien2017,DeLeseleuc2019,Madjarov2019,Norcia2019,Semeghini2021,Byun2022,Bluvstein2022}.
-Large system sizes have been demonstrated with long coherence times \cite{Madjarov2020, Bluvstein2022}, enabling the quantum simulation of quantum magnets both in equilibrium \cite{Ebadi2021,Scholl2021a} and dynamically~\cite{Bluvstein2021a}.\\
+Here, neutral atoms trapped in optical tweezer arrays with engineered geometries in two dimensions, laser coupled to Rydberg states to induce interactions~\cite{Kaufman2021}, are among the most promising platforms~\cite{Bernien2017, DeLeseleuc2019, Madjarov2019, Norcia2019, Semeghini2021, Byun2022, Bluvstein2022}.
+Large system sizes have been demonstrated with long coherence times \cite{Madjarov2020, Bluvstein2022}, enabling the simulation of quantum magnets both in equilibrium \cite{Ebadi2021,Scholl2021a} and dynamically~\cite{Bluvstein2021a}.